TABLE OF CONTENTS

 Does Plume provide letters for name or gender marker changes?

 Yes!
-To change the name or gender marker on your identification documents (driver’s license, social security card, passport, birth certificate), you often need a letter from your treating medical provider or a form signed by them.
+To change the name or gender marker on your identification documents (driver’s license, social security card, passport, birth certificate), you often need a letter from your gender-affirming care provider or a form signed by them.
 You must be a member with Plume to receive name and gender marker letters.
 We do not provide one-time letters for name or gender marker change.
 Here are some great resources:

 Does Plume provide behavioral health?

 Plume members can enjoy access to free support groups led by a trauma-informed trans or nonbinary facilitator.
 We are looking forward to rolling out more behavioral health services in the future!
 We encourage a relationship with a behavioral health provider for continued support, as we believe this is a valuable resource for all people.
 If you are seeking mental health support, we can help you find a local therapist in your area that is competent in gender-affirming care.
-We can also provide resources for you to connect with a remote therapist who can work with you from the comfort of your own home via video, text, or phone such as:
+We can also provide resources for you to connect with a remote therapist who can work with you from the comfort of your own home via video, text, or phone.

 Does Plume provide gender-affirming surgery?